1994 Fairchild Air Force Base B-52 crash: Crash sequence

 The investigation found that as the B-52 entered its final turn sequence around the tower, its indicated airspeed (IAS) was 182 kn.
 Although Holland increased the engine power after starting the turn, his input came too late to maintain the aircraft's airspeed, as the B-52 turbofan engines take up to eight seconds to respond to throttle commands.
 Even though the airspeed indicator was available to all four aircrew members, the aircraft's airspeed was allowed to continue to decrease.
 Eight seconds before impact, the aircraft's IAS had deteriorated to 145 kn and the aircraft's bank angle increased past 60°.
 At this time Holland or McGeehan applied full right spoiler, right rudder, and nose-up elevator, and the aircraft entered a turning flight stall (also called accelerated stall).
-This phenomenon is a stall that occurs at a higher airspeed than the design stall speed – which always refers to straight and level flight – because the aircraft is turning.
+This phenomenon is an aerodynamic stall—a sudden loss of lift—that occurs at a higher airspeed than the design stall speed (which always refers to straight and level flight), because the aircraft is turning, creating greater load on the wings due to centrifugal force.
+More speed is required to maintain adequate lift in a turn.
 Due to the bank of 60° or more, the stall speed for the aircraft at that moment was 147 kn.
 Thus, flying 2 knots slower, the aircraft stalled, without having sufficient altitude to recover before striking the ground.